Venturing Into the Outdoors? Follow these Tips to Prevent Dog Bites

 Stand your ground.
 Stop running and make yourself look big and scary.
 Get ready to attack if necessary.
 You may even want to bring pepper spray with you, but make sure you know how to use it or it could affect you more than the dog.

 Use a command.
 Most dogs have some sort of training and will respond to a command such as “Off!,” “No!” or “Go home!”
 The trick is to avoid using a high-pitched voice or scream.
 Try to bellow like a drill sergeant and don’t ask.
 Make it sound like a command.
 And if the dog responds, back off slowly.
 Do not run.

 Create a distraction.
 Some runners carry dog toys or treats with them in case they are bothered by a dog.
 You can give the toy ot treat to the dog and run off while they are distracted by their gift.

 Use an air horn.
 Air horns are loud enough to make a dog back off.
 Plus, it alerts others in the area that something is happening.
 It might even alert the dog’s owner.

 Dog bites can happen when you least expect them.
 Even a family dog or dog you know well can be provoked to bite.
 While some bites are minor and don’t even break the skin, many are severe in nature, leading to lacerations, disfigurement and even death.

 If you or loved one has been bitten by a dog, and the dog’s owner was negligent, you may be able to file a claim for compensation.
-Let the personal injury lawyers at the Leifer Law Firm help you with the process.
+Let the personal injury lawyers at Leifer & Ramirez help you with the process.
 Call 561-660-9421 to schedule a free consultation.